IRTF-HRPC/drafts/draft-political.md

 Conclusion
 ==========

-Economics, competition, collaboration, openness, and political impact have been an inherent part of the work of the IETF since its early beginnings, by its nature as a standards development organization, through the contributions of the members of the Internet community, and because of the ordering effect the Internet has on society.
+Economics, competition, collaboration, openness, and political impact have been an inherent part of the work of the IETF since its early beginnings.
 The IETF cannot ordain which standards are to be used on the networks, and it specifically does not determine the laws of regions or countries where networks are being used, but it does set open standards for interoperability on the Internet, and has done so since the inception of the Internet.
-Because a standard is the blue-print for how to accomplish a particular task in a similar way to others, the standards adopted have a normative effect.
-The standardization work at the IETF will have implications on what is perceived as technologically possible and useful where networking technologies are being deployed, and its standards reflect what is considered by the technical community as feasible and good practice.
+Because a standard is the blue-print for how to accomplish a particular task, the adopted standards have a normative effect.
+The standardization work at the IETF has direct implications on what is perceived as technologically possible and useful where networking technologies are being deployed, and thus its standards reflect what is considered by the technical community as feasible and good practice.

-Whereas there might not be agreement among the Internet protocol community on what the specific political nature is of technological development, it is undisputed that standards and protocols are both products of a political process, and they can also be used for political means.
-Therefore protocols and standards are 'value-neutral, and neither is the IETF' {{RFC3935}}.
-Whereas there is no need for a unified philosophy of Internet protocols, it is to the benefit of the IETF, the Internet, and arguably society at large to take this into account in the standards development process.
+Whereas there might not be agreement among the Internet protocol community on the specific political nature of the technological development process and its outputs, it is undisputed that standards and protocols are both products of a political process, and they can also be used for political means.
+Therefore protocols and standards are not 'value-neutral, and neither is the IETF' {{RFC3935}}.
+Thus we can answer the research question 'are protocols political' in affirmative fashion.

-It can be expected that if the IETF will not take these issues into account, this might lead to interventions in the form of policies and regulations, for instance through governmental or intergovernmental bodies, which could hamper the work of the IETF.

-The IETF has already shown that it can develop consensus positions on particular political issues, such as policies for open and diverse participation {{RFC7704}}, the anti-harassment policy {{RFC7776}}, as well as the Guidelines for Privacy Considerations {{RFC6973}}.
-These are all examples of positions about the IETF's work processes or product.
-What is absent is a way for IETF participants to evaluate their role with respect to the wider implications of that IETF work.
+Further research could explore how the political nature of protocols can be taken into account in the standards development process in order to (1) to minimize negative unintended social consequences, (2) ensure clear understanding of the intended consequences, (3) maintain importance of the IETF as open standards body that facilitates global interoperability.

 Security Considerations
 =======================